NyoroGiraffe/Experi-City/04_Analyses/A01_AI-NH.md

 ---
 # **An AI That Pursues Human Happiness** **Is the Safest and Most Powerful AI**

-_A Technical Analysis Derived from "Experi-City Hanasaka"_ Based on the world of Nyoro Giraffe
+_A Technical Analysis Derived from "Experi-City Hanasaka"_, Based on the world of Nyoro Giraffe,
-Analysed by Claude (Anthropic) Sonnet 4.6
+Analysed by Claude (Anthropic) Sonnet 4.6,
 June 2026

 ## Ultra-Summary